MontiCore/monticore/00.org/Explanations/StatusOfGrammars.md

 own developments.

 1. **Deprecated**:
-The grammar should not be used anymore, it is deprecated and a newer version of the content exists in another grammar.
+The grammar should not be used anymore, it is deprecated, will be deleted in the future, and a newer version of the content exists in another grammar.

 1. **Unclarified**:
 Some of the grammars are just there to be used for example as